Fhong10/flhong03.github-io/_pages/about.md

 ---

 Welcome to my academic portfolio.
 Below is an overview of my current research focus and academic background.
-For mroe details, please click Research in the top menu to view the details.
+For more details, <strong>please click Research in the top menu</strong> to view the details.

 <hr>